microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/mssql_mi/_index.md

 ---
 type: docs
-title: "Data Controller ARM Template"
+title: "SQL Managed Instance ARM Template"
-linkTitle: "Data Controller ARM Template"
+linkTitle: "SQL Managed Instance ARM Template"
-weight: 1
+weight: 2
 description: >
 ---

-## Deploy a vanilla Azure Arc Data Controller in directly connected mode on Cluster API Kubernetes cluster with Azure provider using an ARM Template
+## Deploy Azure Arc enabled SQL Managed Instance in directly connected mode on Cluster API Kubernetes cluster with Azure provider using an ARM Template

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) deployed on [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) Kubernetes cluster and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/).
+The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/en-us/azure/azure-arc/data/managed-instance-overview) deployed on [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) Kubernetes cluster and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/).

-By the end of this guide, you will have a CAPI Kubernetes cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc enabled data services.
+By the end of this guide, you will have a CAPI Kubernetes cluster deployed with an Azure Arc Data Controller, SQL Managed Instance (with a sample database), and a Microsoft Windows Server 2019 (Datacenter) Azure sidecar VM, installed & pre-configured with all the required tools needed to work with Azure Arc enabled data services.

 > **Note: Currently, Azure Arc enabled data services is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.